-If you are unable to report for your volunteer duties, if you will be arriving late, or if you are unable to meet the volunteer job requirements, contact your Volunteer Coordinator immediately.
+If you are unable to report for your volunteer duties, if you will be arriving late, or if you are unable to meet the volunteer job requirements.
 This will provide time to arrange for someone to cover your position or to advertise for a replacement.
 Excessive absences may result in loss of position.